ketanjain070104/cse15l-lab-reports/lab1.md

 I downloaded the Windows version for my laptop.
 When it was installed, it should open a window that looks like this:
 ![Image](Screenshot (16).png)
 ## **Remotely Connecting**
 First of all, I found my course specific account and reset the password.
 Then, I tried remotely connecting to the ieng6 server.
 I started by running a ssh command on the terminal.
 $ ssh cs15lsp23gb@ieng6.ucsd.edu
+It led me to the following prompt where the system asked me to confirm my decision to connect to the server as I was connecting to it for the first time.